turbot/steampipe-plugin-kubernetes/docs/index.md

 - [helm_template_rendered](https://hub.steampipe.io/plugins/turbot/kubernetes/tables/helm_template_rendered)
 - [helm_value](https://hub.steampipe.io/plugins/turbot/kubernetes/tables/helm_value)

-The plugin is not just limited in the above tables, it also allows the user to query the resource configurations (i.e. resources the chart will deploy when it is installed) using the respective `kubernetes_*` tables, which make it easy to query especially when you are developing a new chart, making changes to the chart, debugging, and so on.
+The plugin can also parse the configured Helm charts, render all its templates to Kubernetes manifests, and allow you to query the resource configurations (i.e. resources the chart will deploy when it is installed) using the respective `kubernetes_*` tables, which is particularly helpful while developing a new chart, making changes to the chart, debugging, and so on.

-The plugin can also parse the configured Helm charts, as well as it can render all its templates to Kubernetes manifest and shows it in table format and make it easy to query especially when you are developing a new chart, making changes to the chart, debugging, and so on.

 For example: